iontodirel/matchbox_aprs/README.md

 The modem offers all the same capabilities as the Nino TNC, in a matchbox 50x35mm form factor.

-**TBD**: The APRS daughter board provides tracking and digipeating capability with BLE/BL access to the TNC and Wi-Fi connectivity.
+The APRS daughter board provides tracking and digipeating capability with BLE/BL access to the TNC and Wi-Fi connectivity.
 An optional uBlox receiver provides GPS.

-A 20 pin header routes the mode selections, two serial ports, one to connect to TNC, and one to USB.
+A 20 pin header routes the mode selections, two serial ports, one to connect to the TNC, and one to USB.
 The DCD and "Packet Good" signals are also routed to the header.

-The ICSP signals are routed to the header, where a Microchip PicKit 5 can be used to flash the dsPIC 33 MCU.
+The ICSP signals are routed to the header, where a Microchip PicKit 5 can be used to flash the dsPIC33 MCU.

-A low noise LDO supplies power from the USB-C power, with reverse current protection.
+A low noise LDO regulator supplies power from the USB-C connector, while providing reverse current protection.
 This allows the board to be powered by a 3.3V external supply whether the USB connector is plugged in or not.

 <img style="width:50%" alt="top" src="https://github.com/user-attachments/assets/63fa2b39-bfae-494b-a51c-1bb6c17f4b32" />